shinyhealthtools/medmodr/CONTRIBUTING.md

 ## Reporting Bugs

-To report a bug — such as incorrect p-values, UI failures, or calculation errors — please follow these steps:
+To report a bug such as incorrect p-values, UI failures, or calculation errors, please follow these steps:

 1. Search existing issues to avoid duplicates.
 2. Open a new issue with the label `bug`.